Buying A Second Home With Conventional Mortgage Loans

 Since FHA does not offer a vacation home option we had to look at a conventional loan.
 The minimum down payment Fannie May allows for a vacation home is 10%.
 We both put down 10% and eliminated the mortgage insurance.

-We decided to split the payment down the middle and each takes half of the interest deduction on our income taxes.
-Having a construction background I would be responsible for any updates (kitchens, baths, flooring, etc.) and they would take care of the general maintenance (lawn and yard work, snow removal, etc).
-Those lines have since become blurred and we all just pitch in to keep the place nice.
+We decided to split the payment down the middle.
+Each takes half of the interest deduction on our income taxes.
+Having a construction background I would be responsible for any updates (kitchens, baths, flooring, etc.).
+They would take care of the general maintenance (lawn and yard work, snow removal, etc).
+Those lines have since become blurred.
+We all just pitch in to keep the place nice.

 Distance In Buying A Second Home

-While the monthly expense is still not on my top ten list, if I had it to do all over again, I’d do it without hesitation.
-The tradeoff in wonderful memories and fun times with family and friends has been more than worth it.
+While the monthly expense is still not on my top ten list, if I had it to do it all over again, I’d do it without hesitation.
+The trade-off in wonderful memories and fun times with family and friends has been more than worth it.

 Affordability In Buying A Second Home

 Lastly, make sure you can comfortably afford it.
 Don’t buy too much.
-Keep your payment where it can fit easily into your monthly budget.
-Sitting on your beautiful beach at your beautiful beach home wondering how you’re going to make the house payment will make owning a second home fun for everyone but you.
-There are expenses associated with buying a second home and keeping a second home such as monthly housing payments, maintenance, and general upkeep but the rewards and pride of owning a second home overrides the rewards of being a second home owner.
+Keep the payment where it can fit easily into the monthly budget.
+Sitting on the beautiful beach at the beautiful beach home wondering how you’re going to make the house payment will make owning a second home fun for everyone but you.
+There are expenses associated with buying a second home.
+Keeping a second home such as monthly housing payments, maintenance, and general upkeep can be stressful.
+The rewards and pride of owning a second home override the rewards of being a second homeowner.

 Requirements To Qualify For Second Home Financing

 Buying a second home can be extremely rewarding.
-Second Home Financing are conventional loan programs.
-FHA Loans, VA Loans, and USDA Loans only allow for primary owner occupied homes only.
+Second Home Financing is normally conventional and/or non-QM loan programs.
+FHA Loans, VA Loans, and USDA Loans only allow for primary owner-occupied homes only.
 Conventional loans have second home financing and investment home financing programs available.
-10% down payment is required for second home mortgage loans and a minimum credit score of 620 FICO is required.
-Maximum debt to income ratios permitted is 45% which includes the borrower’s primary home and the proposed second home mortgage loan.
+A 10% down payment is required for second home mortgage loans and a minimum credit score of 620 is required.
+The maximum debt to income ratio permitted is 50% which includes the borrower’s primary home and the proposed second home mortgage loan.